 There's no question that marriage teaches you how to behave as a team.
 The two of you do everything together, from taxes to coordinating your outfits for summer picnics.
-So it only seems logical, not to mention super-cute, that the two of you get your insurance together, too.
+So it only seems logical that the two of you get your insurance together too.
 And we’re here to help.

-Our independent agents are always ready to find the right solution to help secure your financial future as a couple, no matter who ends up checking out first.
+Our independent insurance agents are always ready to find the right solution to help secure your financial future as a couple, no matter who ends up checking out first.
 They’ll walk you through the ins and outs of a first-to-die joint life insurance policy and deliver the best options straight to you.
-Just like that.

-Before we go and dive all-in on joint life insurance, here are some stats to think about:
+Before we discuss joint life insurance, here are some statistics to think about:

-Many uninsured Americans think that life insurance costs 2 or 3 times more than it actually does.
+Many uninsured Americans think that life insurance costs two or three times more than it actually does.

 Many insured Americans believe that they do not have enough life insurance.

-1 in 3 Americans don't buy life insurance, or purchase more coverage, because they don't like thinking about death.
+One in three Americans don't buy life insurance, or purchase more coverage, because they don't like thinking about death.